weaveworks/weave/site/ipam/overview-init-ipam.md

 ### <a name="initialization"></a>Initializing Peers on a Weave Network

-There are two options for initialising IPAM - with a statically configured seed or automatically via one-off consensus.
+There are two options for initializing IPAM - with a statically configured seed or automatically via one-off consensus.
 The two options have different tradeoffs, so pick the one that suits your deployment best.